magiclen/execute/README.md

 [![Build Status](https://travis-ci.org/magiclen/execute.svg?branch=master)](https://travis-ci.org/magiclen/execute)

-This library is for extending `Command` in order to execute programs more easily.
+This library is used for extending `Command` in order to execute programs more easily.

 ## Usage